clojure-grimoire/grimoire/resources/1.4.0/clojure.core/hash/docstring.md

 Returns the hash code of its argument.
-Note this is the hash codeconsistent with =, and thus is different than .hashCode for Integer,Short, Byte and Clojure collections.
+Note this is the hash code consistent with =, and thus is different than .hashCode for Integer, Short, Byte and Clojure collections.